If you hold a .eu domain name or are thinking of getting one, you need to check if you will still be eligible if there’s no Brexit deal.

 If there’s no Brexit deal and you no longer meet the eligibility criteria:

-Check your domain name expiry date and consider whether to renew it ahead of October 31, if it expires within the 2-month grace period.
+- Check your domain name expiry date and consider whether to renew it ahead of Brexit, if it expires within the two month grace period.

 If you have registered for a Top Level Domain of an EU Member State